 Calder – Cold air blowing the sculpture around

-To remember that it is also Alexander you can see that each of the ends of the sculpture needed a lick (Alexander) of paint.
+To remember that his first name was Alexander, you can see that each of the ends of the sculpture needed a lick (Alexander) of paint.

-Alexander Calder was influenced by a visit to Piet Mondrian and liked his simple colours and thought his paintings would look good if they moved.
+Alexander Calder was influenced by a visit to Piet Mondrian.
+He liked Mondrian's simple colours and thought his paintings would look good if they moved.

 Nobody before had created – Hanging sculptures that moved with the air

 These mobiles are visually fascinating and can be found in many museums around the world.